Athletic Training M.S.

 This program does not require GRE scores.

-Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the Graduate School and then sent to the faculty/program for review.
+Once your ATCAS application is complete, your application will be reviewed by the Graduate School and then sent to the faculty/program for an admission recommendation.
 Upon verification of a complete application, the program faculty will contact the applicant to schedule an admissions interview with an admissions committee which is made up of program faculty and clinical site preceptors.

 Applicants will be evaluated using the following criteria: